elyra-ai/pipeline-editor/examples/create-react-app-with-typescript/README.md

-This example demonstrates how you can use Create React App.
+This example demonstrates how you can use `@elyra/pipeline-editor` in a Create React App project with typescript support.